Wonders English Language Arts (ELA)

 Wonders is a comprehensive ELA program utilized in K-4 classrooms, designed to reach all learners.
 Research-based print and digital resources provide support for building strong literacy foundations, accessing complex texts, engaging in collaborative conversations, and writing to sources.
 Wondersis filled with exemplars, award-winners, and other high-interest literary and informational texts that range across many genres, eras, and cultures.
 Students move efficiently through the program, always focused on the same skills, strategies, and standards.As students engage with the Essential Questions, they make the connections that prepare them to succeed.

-Math in Focus K-8
+Saxon Math K-8

 Step Up to Writing and 6+1 Traits of Writing